ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 }
 </pre></div>

-As documented on the [Aggregate page](/docs/aggregate/#aggregate-lifecycle-and-state-transitions) it is further possible to specify state transitions made by operations.
-Please consult the Aggregate documentation for the syntax of state transtions.
-However, note that this is also possible on the service operations of application services:
+As documented on the [Aggregate page](/docs/aggregate/#aggregate-lifecycle-and-state-transitions), it is also possible to specify state transitions made by operations.
+Please consult the Aggregate documentation for the syntax of state transitions.
+The same syntax is available for the operations of application services:

 <div class="highlight"><pre><span></span><span class="k">Application</span> {
   <span class="k">Service</span> ClaimsApplicationService {